Do you want to be more productive at home, work, and beyond?

 Sure, you could become frustrated, angry, and upset with yourself.
 But having a sour attitude isn’t going to help you move forward.
 Once you recognize your mistake, you should go with the flow and calmly accept it.
 There’s not much you can do back home or at the office.
 But what you can do where you are…ah, that’s where the genius lies!

 Get in the habit of planning for what you can…and then improvising later.
 Having this mindset when traveling or dealing with unfamiliar territory can set you up for success.
 You’ve prepared as best you can, and you’re ready and willing to deal with whatever’s going to come up.

 Instead of holding a grudge against your misfortune, get creative!
 Stop looking for the silver bullet (i.e. the solution you wish you had) and open your eyes up to what’s around you.
 What tools, resources, or materials do you have on hand?
 Can you request the assistance of others?
 How can you use elements found in your immediate environment?

 Embrace spontaneity every once in a while.

 The situation: It’s Friday night and you have plans for a quiet night in.
-Your best friend calls you on the phone and asks you if you want to go to a local concert with him.
+Your best friend calls you on the phone and asks you if you want to go to an outdoor concert with him.
 He’s won VIP complimentary tickets and has invited you along to the show.
 You wouldn’t mind reading your new novel, but you’re secretly curious about the concert, and you haven’t seen your friend in several weeks.
 What should you do?